alexappleget/alexappleget/README.md

 - 🧠 I'm currently learning about OpenAI API prompt engineering and product planning.
 - 🤝 I'm open to collaborating on anything and everything.

---> "Building beautiful things that make people's lives easier is what lights me up."
+--> "Helping people learn and solving real problems is what I love most."